bitcoinj/bitcoinj.github.io/getting-started-java.md

 Next up, we check if we're using regtest mode.
 If we are, then we tell the kit to connect only to localhost where a bitcoind in regtest mode is expected to be running.

-Finally, we call `kit.startAndWait()`. `WalletAppKit` is a [Guava Service](https://code.google.com/p/guava-libraries/wiki/ServiceExplained).
+Finally, we call `kit.startAsync()`. `WalletAppKit` is a [Guava Service](https://code.google.com/p/guava-libraries/wiki/ServiceExplained).
 Guava is a widely used utility library from Google that augments the standard Java library with some useful additional features.
 A service is an object that can be started and stopped (but only once), and you can receive callbacks when it finishes starting up or shutting down.
-You can also just block the calling thread until it's started, which is what we do here.
+You can also just block the calling thread until it's started with `awaitRunning()`, which is what we do here.

 The `WalletAppKit` will consider itself started when the block chain has been fully synced, which can sometimes take a while.
 You can [learn about how to make this faster](/speeding-up-chain-sync), but for a toy demo app it's not needed to implement any extra optimisations.